stefichjo/speranto/ghermanaj/en-prononco.md

 | | | |

 Notes:
-Speaking of diphtongs, the onsets and offsets of the diphtongs in `ɐj` "price", `ɐw` "mouth" and `o̞j` "choice" take on their less pronounced form, so we get `aɪ` "price", `aʊ` "mouth" and `ɔɪ` "choice".
-Also `o̞` "thought" is given the less pronounced `ɔ` "lot" vowel, but in its lengthened form, at least in accents with lengthened vowels, that is.
+Speaking of diphthongs, the onsets and offsets of the diphthongs in `ɐj` "price", `ɐw` "mouth", and `o̞j` "choice" take on their less prominent form, resulting in `aɪ` "price", `aʊ` "mouth", and `ɔɪ` "choice".
+Additionally, `o̞` "thought" is associated with the less prominent `ɔ` "lot" vowel, albeit in its lengthened form, at least in accents with lengthened vowels.

 <!--v-->